How do I print a picture or attachment sent in an e-mail?

 - Open the image and copy the image into the clipboard.
 Often right-clicking with your mouse on the image and selecting Copy is the easiest method of doing this.
 You may also be able to select the image and press Ctrl + C on the keyboard to copy the image.

 - Switch back to the word processor and paste the image into the document.
 To do this right-click your mouse on the image and selecting Paste or clicking Edit in the program's top menu bar and selecting Paste usually.
 You may also be able to press Ctrl + V on the keyboard to paste the image.

 - Repeat the above steps for each of the images you want to print.
 Also, you can resize the images in the word processor, but keep in mind that this can distort the image.
 See our steps in resizing an image for other ways to resize an image.

 - Once all pictures have been added to the word processing document and adjusted, print the document.

 If you have another type of attachment you want to print, it must be opened in the program that supports that file type.
 For example, a PDF file can be opened in Adobe Reader or Adobe Acrobat, a .DOC or Word file would open in Microsoft Word, and a .XLS or Excel file would open in Microsoft Excel.
 Once the file has been opened in a program, print the file from within that program.

-If you're unable to open the attachment, it's likely that the program required to open the file is not installed on the computer or the attachment's file extension has not been associated with any installed program on the computer.
+If you're unable to open an attachment, it's likely that its file extension cannot been associated with any program currently installed on the computer.
 For example, if you do not have Microsoft Word or a compatible program installed on the computer and a .DOC file is sent to you in an e-mail, you'll will not be able to open that file.
-In order to open this type of file, you must purchase and install Microsoft Word or install one of the free Word alternatives.
+To open this type of file, you must purchase and install Microsoft Word or install one of the free Word alternatives.